syzoekao/AISproj/README.md

 ### Post-calibration simulation

 The file [simulation1.py](https://github.com/syzoekao/AISproj/blob/master/simulation1.py) is an example file used to simulate the spread of AIS across lakes in MN.
+There were 100 simulation files to run 100 simulations per file.
 The data used in this file are provided in [data](https://github.com/syzoekao/AISproj/tree/master/data).

 Data include: